burleyb/jspw/test/SETUP.md

 As the `jspw` is the library which accesses Salesforce API, it depends deeply on Salesforce behavior.

 In general, the unit testing usually put a stub implementation aligning with the API in interface.
-However, we do not use any stubs for API connection in JSforce test.
+However, we do not use any stubs for API connection in JSpw test.

 It is because their interface may change very frequently in each Salesforce seasonal updates, which is a little impossible to check all.
 Additionally the official document is not accurate, not reflecting the latest, and sometime contains documentation bugs.